CSC207-2024/Week-1-Lab/README.md

 on with that weird `for` loop?
 As you do this, you might find it useful to write down your own implementation in Python to help you begin to create a mapping between the two languages.

-- [ x ] Make note of any specific Java syntax which stands out to you and compare what you come up with those around you.
+- [x] Make note of any specific Java syntax which stands out to you and compare what you come up with those around you.
 Try to come up with a list of at least five things that strike you as either similar to or different from Python.